 When I first heard the Sonus Faber Guarneri Homage, fifteen years ago, the presenter had chosen Sibelius’ Finlandia as the programme music.
 I remember of having been genuinly surprised of how well the Homage, not only disappeared from the scene, but served the orchestral piece despite the obvious lack of low frequency content.

-The Evolution does not disppear to the same degree but it certainly has more resources to reproduce orchestral and any other massive music material with the required power and scale.
+The Evolution does not disppear to the same degree (as could be expected from a larger cabinet) but it certainly has more resources to reproduce orchestral and any other massive music material with the required power and scale.
 By all measures, the Evolution is the most universal sounding of the three Guarneris.
 Whether its tone is too sophisticated for the heaviest heavy, is a matter of taste.

 Likewise I experimented with different distances from the rear wall not just for the best bass extension and quality but to get the mid-range tonally right, open and bright enough.
-The Evolution is not strictly speaking dark sounding but it's less mid-rangy than the Homage, and therefore calls for more attention in this repect.
+The Evolution is not strictly speaking dark sounding but it’s less mid-rangy than the Homage (again for somewhat obvious reasons), and therefore calls for more attention in this repect.

 Once all the preparations were settled, and the speakers ideally positioned, I heard a well-balanced, clean and distortionless sound; a smooth sound that was slightly filtered but briskly – not nervously – reacting to music’s dynamic and speed variations.
 In short, I heard a quality sound that ensured risk-free listening to a wide variety of music from pop/rock to classic.